act-rules/act-rules.github.io/_rules/link-in-context-descriptive-5effbb.md

 ## Expectation

-The [accessible name][] of each target element together with its [programmatically determined link context][] describe the purpose of the link.
+The [accessible name][] of each target element together with its [programmatically determined link context][] describes the purpose of the link.

 ## Assumptions